-The Senate this week approved an update to the state’s evolving marijuana laws, allowing for the sale and transport of some plants to researchers, and additional regulatory authority for local governments.
+The Senate approved an update to the state’s evolving marijuana laws, allowing for the sale and transport of some plants to researchers, and additional regulatory authority for local governments.
 It bars the use of cartoon characters or other things that might target children.

 “We are loaded with billboards,” Sen. Mike Padden, R-Spokane Valley, said.
 “I don’t think they are helping the situation at all.”